openstack/adjutant/README.md

 * ../project - POST
   * unauthenticated endpoint
   * for signup of new users/projects.
-  * registration requires manual approval, sends a uri+token for password setup after the project is created and setup.
+  * task requires manual approval, sends a uri+token for password setup after the project is created and setup.
     * create project
     * add admin user to project
     * setup basic networking if needed